ifad/chronomodel/README.md

 ## Running tests

-You need a running Postgresql instance.
+You need a running PostgreSQL 9.3 instance.
 Create `spec/config.yml` with the connection authentication details (use `spec/config.yml.example` as template).

-The user you use to connect to PostgreSQL must be a superuser, for it to create `btree_gist` extension.
+You also need a database superuser, because specs need to create the `btree_gist` extension.

 Run `rake`.
 SQL queries are logged to `spec/debug.log`.
 If you want to see them in your output, use `rake VERBOSE=true`.